Optare Prisma: Operators

-The most popular operator of Optare Prismas was the GRT Group, who took delivery of a total of 35 Prismas for its main Grampian Regional Transport subsidiary between 1995 and 1997, the first ten of which were equipped with double-glazed windows and air-conditing, as well as ten for its SMT "Diamond" services in Edinburgh, and ten for the Leicester Citybus subsidiary.
+The most popular operator of Optare Prismas was the GRT Group, who took delivery of a total of 35 Prismas for its main Grampian Regional Transport subsidiary between 1995 and 1997, the first ten of which were equipped with double-glazed windows and air conditioning, as well as ten for its SMT "Diamond" services in Edinburgh, and ten for the Leicester Citybus subsidiary.
 After the company had rebranded to FirstBus, subsidiaries First Midland Bluebird and Lowland took further deliveries of Prismas.

 Another large operator was North East Bus subsidiary Tees & District, who took delivery of 25 Prismas in late 1995, followed by East Yorkshire Motor Services, who took delivery of 16 Prismas between 1996 and 1998; three delivered to the operator from stock in 1998 were the last Optare Primsas produced.
 Smaller operators of Prismas included Sargeants of Kingston upon Thames, the first new full-size bus delivered to the company since World War II, Black Prince Buses of Morley, the Tillingbourne Bus Company of Cranleigh, MacEwan of Dumfries, and Rhondda Buses.